 - Hydrophobicity of Polymer Compounds

-With the growing interest in Composite insulators, we aim to develop technology to manufacture advanced material for high-performance applications using Nano Technology & Polymer Composite Science.
+With the growing interest in composite insulators, we aim to develop technology to manufacture advanced materials for high-performance applications using Nanotechnology and polymer composite Science.

 – A standard ASAsoft™ 35kV insulator replaces up to four ceramic insulators, reducing GHG emissions of materials required